RegionMiner subtask: Annotation and Statistics

 - MatInspector settings (if available)

-maximum, and average length are listed.
+maximum, and average region length are listed.

 In case the region classification has been checked, a table with the number